 - When bringing the drink to a customer don’t forget the straws!
 Remember, there can always be that awkward moment with a blocked straw, so make sure you have thick straws available!

 A margarita with your choice of fruit.
-Any flavour will work with this classic drink as DON JULIO provides the earthy, fresh cut grass and apple notes to the sweetened fruit flavours of your choice of jam or marmalade.
+Any flavour will work with this classic frozen cocktail as DON JULIO provides the earthy, fresh cut grass and apple notes to the sweetened fruit flavours of your choice of jam or marmalade.

 40ml DON JULIO BLANCO